 [These photos were taken during Cricket Season which is every September, October and November here.
 They invade garages, basements and crawlspaces like crazy; no house on Long Island is totally free of them.
 Those red-and-white rectangles along the floors are glue boards, the most effective non-toxic cricket control method.
 I buy mine in boxes of 60 or 75 on Amazon because they’re cheapest that way.]

 I wanted the window gone too, in favor of more (and better-insulated) wall space.
-There is a long story about that big and shockingly heavy glass-shower-door box which will be part of a future post to be titled The Saga of The Seven-Month Shower.
-Fellow home renovators will understand!
+There is a story behind that big and shockingly heavy glass-shower-door box which has a supporting role in The Saga of The Six-Month Shower.

 I’d already had a plumber come in and install a utility sink two months earlier.
 In my opinion a separate utility sink is one of the Great Necessities of Life.
 The combo unit inside the house had also been replaced with a stacked washer and dryer, along with a shiny new – and boxless – dryer vent pipe.
 The removeable square panel allows access to the clothes washer’s hot and cold water valves which are inaccessible from the house side.